-The Moon Cup Size A is designed for women who have given birth vaginally, while the Moon Cup Size B is meant for women who have NOT given birth vaginally.
+The Moon Cup Size A is designed for women who have given birth vaginally or are over 35 years of age, while the Moon Cup Size B is meant for women who have NOT given birth vaginally.

 The Moon Cup is innovative, economical, comfortable, and environment-friendly.
 This soft, silicone menstrual cup collects the flow rather than absorbing it, so the vaginal tissues aren't dried out as they can be with disposable tampons.
 The Moon Cup holds up to an ounce of fluid and should be emptied several times a day; simply rinse and reinsert.
 The Moon Cup can last up to ten years, saving you over $800 in disposable products!

 Wash your menstrual cup with mild soap and water before reinsertion.
 At the end of your cycle, wash and dry the menstrual cup before storing it in the drawstring fabric bag provided.
 Do not store your menstrual cup in a plastic bag or airtight container.
 At the beginning of your next cycle, thoroughly wash your cup with mild soap and water before using.
 You may also choose to boil the cup in an open pan for up to 5 minutes.

 Important!
 The Moon Cup has tiny holes below the rim which should be kept clean.
 Do not use a toothpick or other sharp objects to clean the holes as this may damage the cup.
 Instead, submerge the cup in water and squeeze the water out through the holes.

 Your menstrual cup may naturally discolor slightly over time.
 This does not impair its function.